ankitaanand96/credit_card_customer_segmentation_and_dynamic_credit_risk_forecasting/README.md

-# 💳 Credit Card Customer Segmentation & Dynamic Credit Risk Forecasting
+# 💳 Customer Segmentation In Retail Banking Using Big Data

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------